 Local Government & Social Housing

-Peter is a Chartered Surveyor and Chartered Environmentalist who transferred to the Bar in 2013 after more than 25 years’ in practice in planning and development.
+Peter is a Chartered Surveyor who transferred to the Bar in 2013 after more than 25 years’ in practice in planning and development.

 Peter has extensive experience in dealing with large, complex and controversial planning proposals at application and appeal stages and in subsequent appeal proceedings, acting as advisor to both public and private sector clients on strategy, tactics and procedure.
 He is a team player, comfortable working alongside fellow professionals as part of the project team.